-When integrating long-term services and supports (LTSS) into managed care delivery systems, there is often interest in improving organizational efficiency at the state level.
+When integrating LTSS into managed care delivery systems, there is often interest in improving organizational efficiency at the state level.
 The new system should also incent rebalancing efforts while maintaining specific competencies that have been developed over time in caring for very unique and vulnerable individuals.

-Performance measurement: Includes identification of metrics suitable to determine whether the program is operating as designed.
+Performance Measurement: Includes identification of metrics suitable to determine whether the program is operating as designed.
 Performance measures should include both lead and lag measures, providing for an early warning system as well as retrospective analysis.
 Establishing benchmarks or baselines to compare results, before and after MLTSS program implementation is important, as is developing integrated and meaningful performance measures which can evolve over time.

-Value-based payment: Incenting the right outcomes is important and can help drive improved performance across the system.
+Value-Based Payment: Incenting the right outcomes is important and can help drive improved performance across the system.
 There is a wide array of opportunities to integrate MLTSS value-based payment (VBP) strategies, but choosing the right mix of measures can be an arduous and overwhelming task.